 Transfer Files with FileZilla

-rootaccount on your Linode to perform file transfers, although you may need to change file ownership and permissions on the server after doing so.
+root, you may need to change file ownership and permissions afterwards.

 sudo yum install filezilla

-Click the “OK” button to proceed.
+Click the OK button to proceed.
 You’ll be presented with a split view, with your local filesystem on the left and your Linode’s filesystem on the right.
-You may transfer files by dragging and dropping them between each side.
+You can transfer files by dragging and dropping them from one side to the other.

-If you have followed our Securing Your Server guide, you won’t be able to connect to your Linode using a password.
-If you are using Linux or OS X, the keys that you generated while following that guide will be automatically used for authentication.
+If you followed our Securing Your Server guide, you won’t be able to connect to your Linode using a password.
+If you are using Linux or macOS, the SSH keypair generated while following that guide will be automatically used for authentication.